Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 - Arizona has two wins against the spread in six games this year.

-- The Wildcats have been underdogs by 17.5 points or more once this season and covered the spread.
+- The Wildcats have been underdogs by 18 points or more once this year and covered the spread.

-- Arizona's games this year have hit the over on two of six set point totals (33.3%).
+- Arizona's games this year have gone over the total in two out of six opportunities (33.3%).

-- When Arizona churns out over 342.3 yards, the team is 2-2 against the spread and 0-4 overall.
+- In games that Arizona amasses over 342.3 yards, the team is 2-2 against the spread and 0-4 overall.

 - The Wildcats have turned the ball over 14 times this season, six more turnovers than the Huskies have forced (8).